 How to Add Abstract API to Your Dev Environment

-Once you understand Abstract’s capabilities, you add its email validation API to your project with ease.
+Once you understand Abstract’s capabilities, it is simple to add its email validation API to your project.

-- From the Magento root directory, run the composer command to require the PHP email validation library.
+- From your Magento root directory, run the composer command to require the PHP email validation package.

-- Store the key in your env.php file or under Stores → Configuration → Advanced → Developer.
+- Store the API key securely in your environment file or Magento configuration.

-- Create a custom module, then register an observer for customer_save_before or checkout_submit_before.
+- Create a custom module and register an observer for events like customer_save_before.

-- Inside the observer, configure the API with your key and then call the verify method with the user's email.
+- Within the observer, configure the API with your key and call the verify method with the user's email.

-- Use the response data to reject, correct, or flag the email and log the quality score for analytics.
+- Use the detailed response to reject, correct, or flag the email based on your business rules.

 Sample Email Validation Implementation with Abstract API